newaetech/phywhispererusb/docs/index.rst

 you to perform complex triggering operations based on physical-layer USB 2.0 traffic.

-After :ref:`installing <install>` PhyWhisperer-USB and setting up your `hardware`_, you could perform a simple sniffing of USB descriptors being read with the following:
+After :ref:`installing <installing>` PhyWhisperer-USB and setting up your `hardware`_, you could perform a simple sniffing of USB descriptors being read with the following: